StarRocks/starrocks/docs/loading/Etl_in_loading.md

 2. Create tables in your StarRocks database `test_db`.

+   > **NOTE**
+   >
+   > Since v2.5.7, StarRocks can automatically set the number of buckets (BUCKETS) when you create a table or add a partition.
+You no longer need to manually set the number of buckets.
+For detailed information, see [determine the number of buckets](../table_design/Data_distribution.md#determine-the-number-of-buckets).

    a.
 Create a table named `table1`, which consists of three columns: `event_date`, `event_type`, and `user_id`.

       ```SQL